elias-sundqvist/cypher-anywhere/README.md

 └── design_document.md       # architecture overview
 ```

+Builds across these packages are orchestrated using [Turborepo](https://turbo.build).
+Running `npm run build` will invoke Turbo to compile each workspace in the
+correct dependency order.

 ## Example

 This repository currently contains a small proof-of-concept implementation.
 Only a trivial query form is supported: